Jobs in Austria

 If you are reading this and are really keen to apply, then get prepared, work on your CV/cover letter and apply early.
 Most international travel companies start recruiting around April, May, June and July and this is when you will stand the best chance of getting placed.
 Demand will be high and you might need to go through an interview process.
 If you are applying late then don't worry, people sometimes cancel leaving last minute spaces during August and September.
 There is also the option to independently seek work in country.

-There isn't really an official minimum wage and how much you get paid really depends on your company / job.
+There isn't an official minimum wage in Austria and how much you get paid really depends on your company / job.

 “I’ve worked three ski seasons in Austria and they really have been the best time of my life.
 Getting employment can be tricky at the moment though but keep trying”